awscloudhacks/blog/_posts/2020-04-07-jenkins-build-periodically-with-parameters.md

 author: senthil
 ---

 In this blog, we are going to see about How to use “Jenkins build periodically with parameters”?
 Using “Parameterized Scheduler” Plugin.
-The default, Parameterized Scheduler plugin will not be installed in Jenkins.
+By default, Parameterized Scheduler plugin is not installed in Jenkins.

 Steps: